mjb3/Discuit.jl/docs/src/examples.md

 <img src="https://raw.githubusercontent.com/mjb3/Discuit.jl/master/docs/img/marginals.png" alt="MCMC traceplots" height="240"/>
 ```

-A pairwise representation can be produced by calling `plot_parameter_heatmap`.
+A pairwise representation can be produced by calling `plot_parameter_heatmap` (see below for an example).

 ## Autocorrelation